 - Seating for a wheelchair.

 What kind of pressure modification devices are covered by the Assistive Devices Program (ADP)?

-Pressure garments and custom fabricated orthoses for the management of hypertrophic scars
+- Custom fabricated orthoses for the management of hypertrophic scars.

 What kind of pressure modification devices are not covered by ADP?